Editor’s Note: This post has been updated with new links and fresh content. 😉

-That’s a small gesture, but for a small business owner getting started with their new website, a free Google Business email might make all the difference.
+That might seem like a small gesture.
+For a small business owner launching a new website, however, a free Google Business email might make all the difference.

-Moreover, offering some tiny perks could also increase the likelihood of people making the purchase in the first place, or increasing chances of repeat purchase (if a free sample is a complementary or add-on product/feature).
+Moreover, offering perks can increase the likelihood of people making a purchase in the first place.
+It also increases the chances of a repeat purchase if the free sample is a complementary or add-on product/feature.

 - Facebook provides a great combination of organic reach and paid advertising, letting you reach a large number of customers/clients.

 - More than 30% of Facebook users engage with brands regularly, meaning that as you post something on Facebook, your fans are likely to engage with the update.

 - The average Facebook user has 155 friends.
 As they like or share your Facebook posts, chances are their friends and family will notice (and might also become interested in your product or service).